geftactics/yorkshireforesttherapy/_pages/about.md

 ---
-title: About me
+title: About us
-subtitle: Personal is the perfect theme for developers, designers and other creatives.
+subtitle: Nature is our inspiration and our passion, and we strive to share its transformative power with everyone we serve
-description: Personal is the perfect theme for developers, designers and other creatives.
+description: Nature is our inspiration and our passion, and we strive to share its transformative power with everyone we serve
-featured_image: /images/demo/about.jpg
+featured_image: /images/about.jpg
 ---

 ## Features